risc0/risc0/website/api/security-model.md

 The first question is about the **soundness** of the protocol, and the second question is whether the protocol is **zero-knowledge**.

-Soundness is often quantified in terms of “[bits]” — our system currently targets 98 bits of security.
+Soundness is often quantified in terms of "[bits]" — our system currently targets 98 bits of security.

 | Prover                | Cryptographic Assumptions                                                                                                                     | Bits of Security | Quantum Safe? |
 | --------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- | ---------------- | ------------- |